gioannides/Language_Processors/README.md

 In all cases, the source language is pre-processed C89.
-The target environment is Ubuntu 16.04, so the lab Ubuntu distribution, or equivalently an Ubuntu 16.04 VM as configured in the attached Vagrantfile.
+The target environment is Ubuntu 16.04, or equivalently an Ubuntu 16.04 VM.
 If there is any conflict, then the VM has precedence.